 Defining a “W” Course

-The university defines a writing-intensive (W) course as one in which students write at least 20 pages of finished writing over multiple assignments, usually 3 or 4 papers of varying length; instructors respond to students’ work in written comments or in conference, or both; and students have at least one opportunity to receive their instructor’s response on a draft and then revise before submitting the revised version for a grade.
+The university defines a writing-intensive (W) course as one in which students write at least 20 pages of finished writing over multiple assignments, usually three or four papers of varying length; instructors respond to students’ work in written comments or in conference, or both; and students have at least one opportunity to receive their instructor’s response on a draft and then revise before submitting the revised version for a grade.
 In other words, a writing-intensive course does more than assign writing; it guides students’ practice in writing and makes writing an integral part of the course.

-• Finished writing.
-“Finished writing” describes papers written outside of class and submitted for a grade.
+Finished writing: “Finished writing” describes papers written outside of class and submitted for a grade.
 Ungraded pre-draft writing assignments or drafts, in-class writing, journals, and exams do not fulfill this criterion.

-• Instructors respond to students’ work in written comments or in conference, or both.
-The teaching and learning of writing requires that instructors respond to students’ writing, providing an explanation of both strengths and weaknesses.
-This responding to students’ writing can take the form of notes written on papers or posted on a course web site, of in-person discussions in conference, or of some combination of these.
+Instructors respond to students’ work in written comments or in conference, or both: The teaching and learning of writing requires that instructors respond to students’ writing, providing an explanation of both strengths and weaknesses.
+This responding to students’ writing can take the form of notes written on papers or posted on a course website, of in-person discussions in conference, or of some combination of these.

-• At least one opportunity to revise.
-The opportunity to receive the instructor’s response on a draft and then revise is a key criterion of a writing-intensive course.
+At least one opportunity to revise: The opportunity to receive the instructor’s response on a draft and then revise is a key criterion of a writing-intensive course.
 The instructor’s response to a student’s draft and the student’s revision of the draft, in response, comprise the dialogue of writing instruction.
 A strong writing-intensive course will offer more than one opportunity to engage in this indispensable dialogue.

 Fulfilling the “W” Requirement

 Whatever your major, you should think strategically about your writing requirement.
 You might, for instance, plan to begin your undergraduate career with a writing-intensive course that introduces you to academic writing and then plan, as a senior, to take an upper-level W course in your major or, if that’s not possible, in a related field of interest.
 In between those two markers, the path you set for yourself will be determined in large part by your major.
-If you major in English, History, or Philosophy, for instance, you will have many opportunities for W courses as a regular part of your course work.
-If you major in Biology, Chemistry, or Mathematics, you will have to seek out writing-intensive courses.
+If you major in English, history, or philosophy, for instance, you will have many opportunities for W courses as a regular part of your course work.
+If you major in biology, chemistry, or mathematics, you will have to seek out writing-intensive courses.
 Here, too, you should be strategic, whether selecting W courses to fulfill other distribution requirements, to serve your own interests, or to advance your post-graduation ambitions—or all of these.